dasisdormax/csgo-multiserver/README.md

 * `csgo-server @... ( start | stop | restart )` to start/stop/restart the given server instance.
 The server will run in the background in a separate tmux environment.
 Please note that the selected _admin_ can stop the server to perform updates without nasty effects.
 * `csgo-server @... exec ...` to execute some command in the server's console
 * `csgo-server @... console` to access the in-game console (= attach to the tmux environment) to manually enter commands.
 You can return to your original shell (detach) by typing CTRL-D, a frozen server can be killed using CTRL-K.
-* `csgo-server usage` will display detailed usage information
+* `csgo-server help`

 ## License

 Apache License 2.0.
 I chose it because I specifically want to allow others to build services based on this script.
-However, I would still appreciate if improvements and fixes could make it back here.
+Of course, I would still appreciate if improvements and fixes could make it back here.

 __Be aware that the original csgo-server-launcher by crazy is licensed under the LGPLv3__, which still applies to earlier states of this repository.
 The license change has been marked with the tags __lgpl-until-here__ and __apache2-from-here__.
 Since the license change, crazy's code has been fully replaced by own code.